Shift to cage-free egg production prompts need to revise health and management plans

-Ian Rubinoff, DVM, director of global technical services at Hy-Line International, said the decision by major retailers to switch to cage-free production systems by 2025 has increased health and management challenges for producers.
+Hy-Line International’s Ian Rubinoff, DVM, said the decision by major retailers to switch to cage-free production systems by 2025 has increased health and management challenges for producers.

 Coupled with growing pressure to use fewer antibiotics — and in some cases none at all — means producers need to be more proactive than ever in handling bird health and welfare, he said.

 Speaking to Poultry Health Today at the International Production and Processing Expo in Atlanta, Georgia, Rubinoff said about 20% of US eggs are currently produced in cage-free systems.